Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

   * Surfaces
   * B-Rep entities
   * Structure entities (groups).
 Each entity in the group outputs a shape.
 There can be a group of groups.
   * Subfigures.
-Each entity  defined in a subfigure outputs a shape
+Each entity  defined in a sub-figure outputs a shape
   * Transformation Matrix.

 **Note** that all non-millimeter  length unit values in the IGES file are converted to millimeters.